lewiskb/lewiskb.github.io/_posts/2024-12-14-Heal-Medium.md

 # Subdomain Scan

 Fuzzing for subdomains was successful and uncovered `api.heal.htb`.
-The hosts file was updated so it resolves
+The hosts file was updated so it resolves correctly.

 ```console
 ┌──(kali㉿kali)-[~/hackthebox/heal]